 Based on this focus, Sol LeWitt believed that the artist’s idea was a work of art in itself and could be considered a blueprint such as that developed by an architect and based on the idea, other people could interpret it and make it.
 He transformed the artistic process elements into works of art themselves.
 His most recognizable art, his wall drawings, are an installation created from his unique instructions.
-The instructions were not precise such as blueprints but were open to interpretation by creators.
+The instructions were not as precise as blueprints but were open to interpretation by creators.

 What the instructions entailed

 Sol LeWitt’s instructions consisted of directions for the production of a work of art itself and a refined vocabulary of visual art hinting at architectural specifications and mathematical equations.
-As such, the directions included also, basic colors, lines and simplified shapes employed according to his own invented formulae.
-The instructions were relatively simple and since they are open to interpretation, no two art works created by different artists based on the same instructions by Sol LeWitt are the same.
+As such, the directions also included basic colors, lines and simplified shapes employed according to his own invented formulae.
+The instructions were relatively simple and since they are open to interpretation, no two artworks created by different artists based on the same instructions by Sol LeWitt are the same.